colin-scott/colin-scott.github.io/_posts/2016-03-04-technologies-for-testing-and-debugging-distributed-systems.markdown

-Identifying which pieces of hardware in your system have failed (or are exhibiting flaky behavior) is a non-trivial task when you only have a partial view into the state of the overall system. **Root cause analysis** techniques seek to infer unknown failure events from limited monitoring data.[^36]<sup>,</sup>[^37]
+Identifying which pieces of hardware in your system have failed (or are exhibiting flaky behavior) is a non-trivial task when you only have a partial view into the state of the overall system. **Root cause analysis** techniques (a frustratingly generic name IMHO..) seek to infer unknown failure events from limited monitoring data.[^36]<sup>,</sup>[^37]

 ### That's It For Now; More to Come!